 3. The Maritime Shipping of Energy

-As of 2015, about 2.9 billion tons of oil and natural gas products were shipped by maritime transportation, which is roughly 62% of all the petroleum produced.
-The remaining 38% is either using pipelines (dominantly), trains, or trucks.
+In 2015, about 2.9 billion tons of oil and natural gas products were shipped by maritime transportation, roughly 62% of all the petroleum produced.
+The remaining 38% is either using pipelines (predominantly), trains, or trucks.
 Crude oil alone accounted for 1.77 billion tons.
 The maritime circulation of petroleum follows a set of maritime routes between regions where it has been extracted and regions where it will be refined and consumed.
 More than 100 million tons of oil are shipped each day by tankers.
 About half the petroleum shipped is loaded in the Middle East and then shipped to Japan, the United States, and Europe.
-Tankers bound to Japan are using the Strait of Malacca while tankers bound to Europe and the United States will either use the Suez Canal or the Cape of Good Hope, pending the tanker’s size and its specific destination.
+Tankers bound to Japan use the Strait of Malacca while tankers bound to Europe and the United States either use the Suez Canal or the Cape of Good Hope, depending on the tanker’s size and specific destination.

 The world tanker fleet capacity (excluding tankers owned or chartered on a long-term basis for military use by governments) was about 488 million deadweight tons in 2015, representing about 28% of the world’s shipping tonnage.
-There are roughly 7,000 tankers available on the international oil transportation market.
+There are roughly 7,000 tankers available in the international oil transportation market.
 The cost of hiring a tanker is known as the charter rate.
 It varies according to the size and characteristics of the tanker, its origin, destination, and the availability of ships.
 However, larger ships are preferred due to the economies of scale they confer.
 About 638 VLCCs (Very Large Crude Carriers) account for a third of the oil being carried.
 Transportation costs account for a small percentage of the total cost of gasoline at the pump.
-For instance, oil carried from the Middle East to the United States accounts for about 1 cent per liter at the pump.
-Transportation costs have conventionally accounted for between 5 to 10% of the added oil value, depending on the market being serviced.
+For instance, oil carried from the Middle East to the United States accounts for about one cent per liter at the pump.
+Transportation costs have conventionally accounted for between 5% and 10% of the added oil value, depending on the market being serviced.
 The growth in oil prices since 2000 makes the transport costs an even lower component of the total costs, sometimes lower than 5%.
-Thus, oil demand is not related (inelastic) to its transport costs, but a factor of the effective tanker capacity.
+Thus, oil demand is not related (is inelastic) to its transport costs but is a factor of effective tanker capacity.

-Tanker flows have a high concentration level with different tanker sizes used for different routes, namely distance and port access constraints.
-Larger tanker ships have required the setting of offshore terminals and even the usage of tanker ships for storage.
+Due to distance and port access constraints, tanker flows have a high concentration level with different tanker sizes used for different routes.
+Larger tanker ships have required the setting up of offshore terminals and even the usage of tanker ships for storage.
 Tanker ships can also be used as semi-permanent storage tanks.
 There is thus a specialization of maritime oil transportation in terms of ship size according to markets.
 VLCCs are used primarily from the Middle East in high volumes (more than 2 million barrels per ship) and over long distances (Europe and Pacific Asia).
-Shorter journeys are generally serviced by smaller tanker ships such as from Latin America (Venezuela and Mexico) to the United States.
+Shorter journeys are generally serviced by smaller tanker ships, such as from Latin America (Venezuela and Mexico) to the United States.
 Transport capacity has a significant impact on market selection.
-For instance, three-quarters of American oil imports are coming from the Atlantic Basin (including Western Africa) with journeys of less than 20 days.
-Accordingly, most Asian oil imports are coming from the Middle East, a three-week journey with the halfway location of Singapore being one of the world’s largest refining centers.
-Due to environmental and security considerations, single-hulled tankers were gradually phased out to be replaced by double-hulled tankers.
+For instance, three-quarters of American oil imports come from the Atlantic Basin (including Western Africa) with journeys of less than 20 days.
+Most Asian oil imports come from the Middle East, a three-week journey with the halfway location of Singapore being one of the world’s largest refining centers.
+Due to environmental and security considerations, single-hulled tankers have been gradually phased out to be replaced by double-hulled tankers.

 Nowadays, some independent shipowners are starting middle stream activities to integrate their LNG value chain by either cooperating with upstream gas sellers in liquefaction projects or investing with downstream buyers in import terminals.
 They can also take the role of refrigeration terminals by converting ships to floating gas production or regasification units.
 Additionally, one of the most noticeable changes in the market structure, which has both contributed to and benefited from a short-term marketplace, has been the emergence of companies that invest throughout the LNG supply chain.
 These portfolio players have a portfolio of liquefaction interests which they use to supply a portfolio of import terminals using vessels they control specifically for this purpose.
 This group mainly includes a number of international oil majors (e.g., Shell, BP, ExxonMobil), utility companies (e.g., Suez de GDF, ENI), private companies (e.g., Mitsui), and quasi-government companies (e.g., Sonatrach, Qatar Petroleum and Statoil).